cosmos/gaia/docs/migration/cosmoshub-3.md

 1. Export existing state from `cosmoshub-3`:

    Before exporting state via the following command, the `gaiad` binary must be stopped!
-   As a validator, you can see the last block height created in the `~/.gaiad/config/data/priv_validator_state.json` and obtain it with
+   As a validator, you can see the last block height created in the `~/.gaiad/config/data/priv_validator_state.json` - or now residing in `gaiad_backup` when you made
+    a backup as in the last step - and obtain it with

    ```bash
    cat ~/.gaiad/config/data/priv_validator_state.json | jq '.height'